bdnorris/DES-340/lectures/lecture16-position-and-display.md

 `display: table-row;`: makes an element behave like a `<tr>`.

-I could see the above being useful if you wanted to have your element behave like another element on mobile, but not on desktop or visa versa.
+I could see the above being useful if you wanted to have your element behave like another element on mobile, but not on desktop or vice versa.

 Imagine a large data table that looks fine on desktop, but really doesn't fit on a mobile screen.
 Instead of actually using the `<table>` tag, we could fake a table on desktop, but on mobile lay our content out some other way.